DFE-Digital/bat-design-history/app/posts/teacher-success/2025-06-13-ab-testing-prototype.md

   - trainees
 ---

-We wanted to A/B test two designs of the proposed service to see what inpact the teacher services branding and logo would have on engagement with content.
+We wanted to A/B test two designs of the proposed service to see what impact the teacher services branding and logo would have on engagement with content.

 ## What prompted this work